zachepa25/Risk-Factors-for-MonkeyPox-Infection/README.md

 - Only categorical data available meant I could not perform certain analysis or produce certain charts

 AI Tools:
-* Used AI assistance to generate code explanations, improve markdown documentation, and plan project structure.
+- Used AI assistance to generate code explanations, improve markdown documentation, and plan project structure.
+- Used AI to fix bugs

 ## Ethical Considerations
 ### 1) Data privacy & governance
 - **Source & identifiability:** This project uses a publicly available, de-identified from Kaggle.No direct personal identifiers are included.